 It wasn’t all work and no fun though – come on – for the first week I was in Buenos Aires.
 I couldn’t visit the city without squeezing some tours in between conference sessions.

 Some are magnificent and beautiful, others are very obviously abandoned.
 The common areas of the cemetery are kept in great condition for visiting families and tourists.
 They even have little street signs to help people find their way, bathrooms, and benches like any other public space.
-The maintenance of the tombs are left to the responsibility of the deceased’s family.
-Which means you see the occasional shabby, forgotten crypt because some family lines have died out.
+The maintenance of the tombs is left to the responsibility of the deceased’s family.
+This means you see the occasional shabby, forgotten crypt because some family lines have died out.

 I couldn’t help it.
 I was absolutely fascinated by the crypts.
 Most of them had caskets on display for passersby to view.
 Some were elaborate and well maintained with photos of the deceased and flowers on display.
 Many of them had broken glass, were filled with garbage, and were left in complete disarray.
 A few even had the coffins laid wide open with the remains exposed.
-Yikes – I couldn’t look away.

 The cemetery is open daily, 8 am to 6 pm.
 Free tours in English take place at 11 am on Tuesdays and Thursdays.
 Take the tour.
 I don’t always recommend tours because -well – sometimes they’re mind-numbingly boring.
 But this tour is one you can’t miss if you’re into the creepy and morbid.
 One of the stories you’ll hear on the tour is about Rufina Cambacérès the young woman who was buried alive in her tomb.